 - Look for information on how to cancel future shipments or services.
 If you don’t want them, do you have to pay?
 Do you have a limited time to respond?

 - Review your bank statements and be vigilant in online and mobile banking.
-This is just good practice, but in this case, you’ll know right away if you’re being charged for something you didn’t order.
+You’ll know right away if you’re being charged for something you didn’t order.

 All-in-all, if it seems too good to be true, it probably is.
-Most companies aren’t in the business of giving their products away truly for free, there is likely a catch (like agreeing to a subscription) or a fee somewhere.
+Most companies aren’t in the business of giving away free products.
+There is likely a catch (like agreeing to a subscription) or a fee somewhere.
 Just be aware and be sure you are making an informed decision before you snag that “free” trial.